AndradeEduardo/Getting-And-Cleaning-Data-Course-Project/README.md

 </BR>&nbsp;&nbsp;&nbsp;&nbsp;This file is the R script that performs all data acquiring, cleaning, transforming and recording.
 &nbsp;&nbsp;&nbsp;&nbsp;The script within it has the following conventions:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; * Comments starting with one # indicates a comment on the code of the line below it
+    * Comments starting with one # indicates a comment on the code of the line below it

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; * Comment starting with three # indicates a comment regarding the logics of the code below it in order to fulfill a requirement of the project.
+    * Comment starting with three # indicates a comment regarding the logics of the code below it in order to fulfill a requirement of the project.
 The requirement being addressed is explicitly indicated by its number.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Some commands, like #View(targetActivitiesData) and #dim(targetActivitiesData) were left commented in order to help evaluate the correctness of the operations previously performed on code.